uniformdev/uniform-mesh-gathercontent/README.md

   }
 ```

-2. Strapi CMS needs the content type to be specified for fetch by ids query.
-To collect data of different content types we just hitting the Strapi API several times in the loop.
+2. GatherContent CMS needs the content type to be specified for fetch by ids query.
+To collect data of different content types we just hitting the GatherContent API several times in the loop.

 Here is an example: